College to Career Expo Tips for Students

 - Bring a padfolio to take notes and store documents and collected business cards

-- Send follow-up correspondence to employers, e.g. thank you, after the fair and connect with individuals on LinkedIn
+- Send follow-up correspondence to employers, e.g. thank you, after the expo and connect with individuals on LinkedIn

 - Be open minded and visit unfamiliar organizations or employers typically outside your industry